• Residents FAQ

 • What are the pet restrictions?

 Pets in our community are subject to all provisions of the Manatee County Animal Ordinance.
+Other sub-associations governing a home may also have restrictions.

 • How do I voice a complaint regarding another home within Tara?